-How do I prepare for my procedure?
+How should I prepare for my procedure?

-When you phone to arrange your appointment one of our friendly reception staff will advise of the requirements and preparation for these procedures.
+When you phone to arrange your appointment one of our friendly reception staff will advise you of the preparation and requirements for this procedure.
 We will also need to know if you are currently on blood thinners such as Warfarin or Aspirin.